 Over the next decade, his paintings would become increasingly Impressionist, culminating in a body of work largely linked to the movement.

 Renowned for his soft depictions of fellow artists, friends, and family members, Pierre Auguste-Renoir is predominantly regarded as a portrait painter.
-Often set outdoors, his portrayals are composed of saturated color and illuminated by dappled sunlight.
+Often set outdoors, his portrayals—like The Luncheon of the Boating Party—are composed of saturated color and illuminated by dappled sunlight.

 When not painting large groups, the artist usually employed female subjects, whose beauty he admired.
 “To my mind, a picture should be something pleasant, cheerful, and pretty, yes pretty!” he famously exclaimed.
 “There are too many unpleasant things in life as it is without creating still more of them.”